A Word About South Texas Cotton and Grain Association

 Recognizing the importance of cooperation among agricultural organizations, the Board of Directors of STCGA has sought a united effort on various issues through cooperation with a number of agricultural organizations at the state and national level.
 STCGA offers its members representation on a broad number of national, state, and local organizations that includes, but is not limited to:

-Progressive farmers who earn a majority of their living by working the soil comprise the backbone of the membership of the organization, with a lesser number of allied industry also maintaining associate memberships.
+Progressive farmers who earn a majority of their living by working the soil comprise the backbone of the membership of the organization.
+A number of allied industry also support the association through associate memberships.
 Farmers may become members of the organization by making dues contributions at their local gin or grain storage facility.

 For more information about South Texas Cotton and Grain Association, contact: